X-Raym/REAPER-ReaScripts/README.md

 REAPER-EEL-Scripts
 ==================

-EEL Scripts for Cockos REAPER.
+X-Raym's EEL Scripts for Cockos REAPER.
+- Scripts written by X-Raym
+- Scripts written for X-Raym
+- Scripts moded by X-Raym